 Mission of the Conference

-The Conference’s mission is to get together professionals in the field from
+The Conference’s mission is to bring together professionals in the field,

-science, teaching, practice and policy makers to exchange opinions,
+from research, teaching, practice and policy-makers to exchange opinions,

 Who should attend

 - Doctoral students/students

 General (panel) and specific (in sessions) topics will be discussed during

 - Theories of Entrepreneurship: do they answer to the new challenges?

 - Factors of Entrepreneurial Success: should they alter in the new decade?